MaibornWolff/metric-gardener/README.md

 -   `npm run start` to parse some provided example code
 -   `npm run start -- /path/to/sources` specify the path to a folder or a file with source code

-The metrics will be printed during parsing.
+The metrics will be printed during parsing and passed to ./resources/output.json file.